GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 This will create a set of directories containing Terraform modules and Packer templates. **Please ignore the printed instructions** in favor of the following:

-1. Provision the network and startup scripts that install Intel software.
+1. Provision the network and startup scripts that install Intel software

     ```shell
     terraform -chdir=hpc-intel-select/primary init